One of the most exciting phases of pregnancy is finding out the sex of your baby and...

 More sour fruits, like an orange or grapefruit, can also be great at reducing any bad tastes in your mouth, and are full of water to help keep you hydrated.
 Plenty of water, fruits and veggies, and light exercise will help reduce the annoyance and pain of constipation.

 Leukorrhea Discharge: You might notice a thin white discharge coming from your vagina around this time.
 This is normal, healthy, and a result of increasing estogen levels and blood flow to your pelvic region.
+To learn more, check out our article about early pregnancy discharge and leukorrhea.

 During the third month, technically during week 10 or so, the embryo officially becomes a fetus!
 It will grow substantially, doubling in size from a large bean (about 1" long) to about the size of a lime (about 2" long).